 If you plan on attending as a buyer it is good to arrive early to have a look at the penned goats and sheep, as well you will want to get a good seat.

 If you plan on attending as a seller you will need to arrive extra early and get into line up to unload your animals.
+Typically the animals well sell in the same order they arrived.
+Birds must be in good boxes and you need to write a description on the box, it is best to do this at home prior to arriving.
 Sheep require a CSIP tag.

 If you are selling bottle baby goats, or bottle baby lambs, it is generally a good idea to bring a bottle and a days worth of formula powder to supply to the buyer of the animal.

-For Sale Dates and Contact Information - click here.
+For Innisfail Odd and Unusual Sale Dates and Contact Information - click here.